Attorney Richard E. Hayber

-Attorney Richard Hayber founded his own law firm because of his strong beliefs in protecting the legal rights of hard-working employees.
+Attorney Richard E. Hayber founded his own law firm because of his strong beliefs in protecting the legal rights of hard-working employees.
 Hayber Law Firm assists employees with a variety of issues, from claims for unemployment benefits to wrongful termination, discrimination, and unpaid wages.
 Hayber Law firm has experience handling an array of complicated employment issues in Connecticut.
-We have successfully represented salespersons, teachers, and other workers who were a victim to illegal practices by an employer.
+We have successfully represented employees from all walks of life who were victims of illegal practices by employers.

-Attorney Hayber has been selected as a Super Lawyer® * in the practice area of employment & labor law by New England Super Lawyers Magazine and Connecticut Magazine from 2010-2015.
+Attorney Hayber has been selected as a Super Lawyer® * in the practice area of employment & labor law by Super Lawyers Magazine from 2010-2017.
 He has a perfect AVVO Rating of a 10.0 and was recognized as a 2012 AVVO Client’s Choice for employment law.

-He is currently an Arbitrator for the American Arbitration Association and Licensed in Massachusetts and Connecticut.
-He is also a member of the National Employment Lawyers Association, American Bar Association, and the Connecticut Employment Lawyers Association.
+He is currently licensed in Massachusetts and Connecticut as well as United States District Court for the District of Connecticut and the Second Circuit Court of Appeals.
+He is also a member of the National Employment Lawyers Association and the Connecticut Employment Lawyers Association.

 Attorney Hayber is the author of the Connecticut Employee Rights Blog, and has written articles for the Connecticut Bar Association’s Labor and Employment Quarterly and for the Connecticut Law Tribune.

 - University of Connecticut School of Law, 1992, Cum Laude